siutsin/otaru/documentation/gotcha.md

 ---

-## Inaccessibility of Services Over Wi-Fi on Raspberry Pi
+## Inaccessibility of Services Over Network Interfaces on Raspberry Pi

-When using **Wi-Fi** on devices such as Raspberry Pi, services may become unreachable after an initial successful connection.
-This issue is caused by the device not responding to
-ARP requests over Wi-Fi, leading to service inaccessibility after a short period.
+When using **network interfaces** (e.g., Wi-Fi or Ethernet) on devices such as Raspberry Pi, services may become unreachable after an initial successful connection.
+This issue is caused by the device not responding to ARP requests, leading to service inaccessibility after a short period.

 ### Symptoms

 - The service is initially accessible but becomes unreachable over time.
 - `arping` commands result in timeouts, and the service cannot be reached.
-- `sudo tcpdump -i en0 arp` shows no response to ARP requests.
+- `sudo tcpdump -i <interface> arp` shows no response to ARP requests.
 - **cilium_l2_responder_v4** map shows no responses sent:
   ```shell
   $ kubectl -n kube-system exec ds/cilium -- bpftool map dump pinned /sys/fs/bpf/tc/globals/cilium_l2_responder_v4